Maintaining Trust: The Williams Code of Conduct

 Our operations must be guided not only by local, state, and national laws but also by our communal sense of which practices build trust and which undermine it.
 This Code of Conduct summarizes Williams’ understanding of the law and of this communal sense.
 Each of us, as faculty and staff, must be aware of, and abide by, laws and accepted College practices as they relate to our duties.

 The Code gives a general outline and presents guiding principles; it’s up to us to apply them.
-A general rule is: when in doubt about any matter of proper conduct in carrying out our College responsibilities, we should seek guidance from this Code, our supervisors, the Dean of the Faculty, or Director of Human Resources.
+A general rule is: when in doubt about any matter of proper conduct in carrying out our College responsibilities, we should seek guidance from this Code, our supervisors, the Dean of the Faculty, or Chief Human Resources Officer.
 The trust the college has built is too important to risk losing it.

 Confidentiality and Privacy